kubernetes/website/docs/tools/kompose/user-guide.md

 # Installation

 We have multiple ways to install Kompose.
-Our prefered method is downloading the binary from the latest GitHub release.
+Our preferred method is downloading the binary from the latest GitHub release.

 #### GitHub release